Ziyadelbanna/Hashing-functions/README.md

 # Hashing-functions
->_Datastructures Implementation to tackle the application of hashing and hashing functions._
+>_Datastructures Implementation to tackle the application of hashing._